paul7dxb/Obsidian-Web-Dev/Deployments/AWS/AWS Developer/AWS Infrastructure/6 - EC2 Storage.md

 # EC2 Instance Store

-- Storage pphysically attached to where the instance is running
+- Storage physically attached to where the instance is running
 - Better IO
 - Storage lost is EC2 terminated (ephemeral)
 - Loss of data if hardware fails and backups are your responsibility